candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 Where:

 - `REPO` specifies the repository.
-For example, java-web-app, my-apps/java-web-app/c7ls8bakd87sakjda8d7.tar.gz
+For example, `java-web-app`, `my-apps/java-web-app/c7ls8bakd87sakjda8d7.tar.gz`
 - `ORG` is the source code's organization.
-For example, gitrepository, gitrepositiory-kj32kal8
+For example, `gitrepository`, `gitrepositiory-kj32kal8`

 For example: